SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 Measure words are margial in indo-european languages.
 An example for an english measure word is piece of x, e.g. three pieces of paper.
 In east asian languages, measure words are often required.

+TODO: Better integration, also include:  The number together with its numeral classifier is called a numeral quantifier in the literature.
+(JP), http://web.mit.edu/norvin/www/24.902/numq.html

 ##### kinds of numerals